Routes List API (List Saved Routes)

 Property Type Description

-Routes RouteSummary[] List of routes (summary records).
+Routes RouteSummary[] List of matching route summary records.

-Status int (enum) 0=None, 1=Success, 2=Failed, 3=SuccessWithErrors.
+Status int (enum) Status code, commonly 0=None, 1=Success, 2=Failed, 3=SuccessWithErrors.

 Property Type Description